Technology is affecting transportation modes through the roads, sky and water. Advancements in speed and efficiency , however may come at some cost.

 Driverless trucks are a controversial topic in the freight industry today.
 The US trucking industry accounts for more than 5% of all full-time jobs in the U.S. Walmart alone employs more than 8,600 truck drivers.

 Because autonomous trucks could replace human drivers with robotic technology, these driverless delivery trucks will likely eliminate thousands of U.S. jobs.
 However, many experts don’t think autonomous trucks will be in widespread use due to concerns over insurance and liability.
 After all, who is at fault if a driverless truck crashes?
-Is it the company’s car insurance, or is it the truck manufacturer?
+Is it the company’s insurance, or is it the truck manufacturer?
 Many of these issues still need to be hammered out before driverless freight becomes mainstream.

 Cars, trucks, and trains aren’t the only thing getting smarter; so are our roadways.
 Smart roads hope to improve the safety of road travel by using highways studded with sensors to alert drivers of a crash nearby.
 It would also communicate weather occurrences and delays in real time.

 Smart roads could improve the safety of drivers and cargo, as more than 70% of all goods are transported via trucks in the U.S. They could also help optimize transportation routes as roads relay information to vehicles about congestion, delays and accidents.
 This will help speed up deliveries and cut transportation costs.
 The future of freight transportation looks both promising and precarious.
-Such are the emotional byproducts of progress.
+Such are the societal and emotional byproducts of progress.

 Stay Safe Everyone.